Open-CMSIS-Pack/Zephyr-ST/README.md

    cd ./zephyrproject
    west update
    ```
-   - Now the standard Zephyr modules can be found under the *./Zephyr-ST/zephyrproject* folder.

 3. To use the west tools for projects located in different folders, set the `ZEPHYR_BASE` environment variable to the *./Zephyr-ST/zephyrproject/zephyr* folder:

    **For Ubuntu:**